kyoriku/note-taker/README.md

     npm start
     ```
 2. Open your web browser and go to `http://localhost:3001`.

+## Deployment
+The Express.js Note Taker is deployed on Heroku.
+You can access the live application [here](https://murmuring-mesa-04318-2e971da9f7a1.herokuapp.com/).

 ## License
 This application is covered by the [MIT](https://opensource.org/licenses/MIT) license.